nerdo/js-routing/README.md

 The `/product/:productSlug` route is a _**nest**_.

-It will match URLs that begin with that path and those that have more path components.
+It will match URLs that begin with that path identifier and those that have more path components.
 Defining it as a nest allows paths like `/product/super-sponge/details` and `/product/super-sponge/buy` to match.

 Continuing this example, consider a `<ProductPage />` component that looked something like this: